Florida Atlantic vs. Virginia Tech: Odds, spread, over/under - November 26

 - Odds to win the national championship: +5000

-- Bookmakers rate Florida Atlantic considerably higher (25th-best in college basketball) than the computer rankings do (48th).
+- Florida Atlantic is 25th-best in the country in terms of its odds to win the national championship (+5000), much higher than its computer rankings (44th).

-- Florida Atlantic has a 2% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Florida Atlantic has a 2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!